GM venture picks Michigan for 3rd US-based EV battery plant - NewsBreak

 GM has said the joint venture will build four North American factories to make EV battery cells.

-Two other locations have been announced, in Spring Hill and Lordstown, Ohio.
+Two other locations have been announced, in Spring Hill, Tennessee, and Lordstown, Ohio.
 The fourth location has not been disclosed.